-\paragraph{Meta-Testing.} The final test performances were measured on a random sample of 600 tasks.
-We report the average $95\%$ mean confidence interval in brackets/errorbars.
-In the imbalanced support set experiments, we evaluate tasks with various imbalance levels and distributions, as specified in figures and tables.
-In the imbalanced meta-dataset experiments, we evaluate using regular, balanced 5-shot 5-way tasks.
+\textbf{Meta-Testing.} We evaluate tasks using various imbalance severity levels and distributions, as specified in figures and tables.
+The final test performances were measured on a random sample of 600 tasks.
+We report the average $95\%$ mean confidence interval in brackets/error bars.

-\paragraph{Data Augmentation.} During the meta-/pre-training phases, we apply standard data augmentation techniques, following a similar setup to \cite{Chen2019closer}, with a random rotation of 10 degrees, scaling, random color/contrast/brightness jitter.
-Meta-validation and meta-testing had no augmentation apart from in the \emph{Random-Shot (ROS+)} setting where the same augmentations were applied on the oversampled support images.
+\textbf{Data Augmentation.} During the meta-/pre-training phases, we apply standard data augmentation techniques, similarly to \cite{Chen2019closer}, with a random rotation of 10 degrees, scaling, random color/contrast/brightness jitter.
+Meta-validation and meta-testing had no augmentation apart from the \emph{Random-Shot (ROS+)} setting where the same augmentations were applied on the oversampled support images.
 All images are resized to 84 by 84 pixels.